dcnieho/GlassesViewer/manual.md

 ![](screenshots/001.png)

 When you run glassesViewer.m, a pop-up asks you to select the projects folder of the SD card on which your recordings are placed.
 Navigate to the projects folder and click "Select folder".
-For this example, choose the `projects` directory located inside the `demo_data` directory that is included in this repository.
+For this example, navigate to the `demo_data` directory, click the `projects` folder and click the “select folder” button.

 ![](screenshots/002.png)